gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/gobilda.rst

 Advantages
 ----------

-- goBILDA's low-side U-channel opens up many new possibilities due to its flexibility and compactness.
+- goBILDA's Low-Side U-channel opens up many new possibilities due to its flexibility and compactness.
 For example, one can now make a :term:`parallel plate drivetrain <Parallel Plate Drivetrain>` without custom machining, or make custom width :term:`U-channel <Channel>`.
 - goBILDA also has :term:`Servoblocks` (identical to Actobotics other than hole pattern) which drastically increase servo life.
 - goBILDA has native large bore :term:`hex shaft <Shaft>` support (12 mm REX is comparable to 3/8" rounded hex) which is one of the main advantages of custom fabrication brought to a kit based system.
 - goBILDA also is able to interface with TETRIX :term:`channel <Channel>` because they share some holes.
 For more information about TETRIX-goBILDA compatibility, check out this `website <https://gobildatetrix.blogspot.com/>`_.
 It is also quite compatible with REV's ecosystem.